IoTone/TheShellProject/shell-d/prototype/README.md

 ## Known Issues

-- The libkeccak-d implementation won't currently run on windows because it keccak-tiny doesn't build on windows.
+- On Windows, you may need to manually change the name of libkeccak.lib to keccak.lib because it loads the name differently that on Linux.

 ## TODO